Frequently Asked Questions

 That’s great!
 Many of our donors choose to give more than 1% of their income.
 In fact, the average American at every level of income gives more than 1% of their income to charity:

-If you want to give an amount that is really meaningful, we suggest you consider the Giving What We Can pledge of 10% of your income.
+If you want to give an amount that is really meaningful, we suggest you consider the 10% Pledge through Giving What We Can.
 Many of our staff and supporters give this amount, and you can fulfill your Giving What We Can pledge by giving through One for the World.

 We believe anyone with disposable income in a high-income country can donate 1% of their income without making any meaningful sacrifice to their quality of life.
 If you think you cannot afford this amount, we encourage you to think hard about what you are spending money on!
 Most of us regularly spend money on non-essential things like bottled water; takeaway food and coffee; taxis instead of public transport; eating out; foreign travel etc..
 Accordingly, we could give 1% by giving up a fraction of these expenses - and the impact of that money for someone living in extreme poverty will be hundreds of times bigger than the impact of buying that extra takeaway meal.